NebulousLabs/Sia/doc/api/Renter.md

   // Metrics about how much the Renter has spent on storage, uploads, and
   // downloads.
   "financialmetrics": {
-    // Blockheight at which the current allowance period began.
-    "allowanceperiodstart": 5678,

     // How much money, in hastings, the Renter has paid into file contracts
     // formed with hosts.
 Note that some of this money may be returned to the
     // Renter when the contract ends.
 To calculate how much will be returned,